langfordlewis1984/can-of-books/can-of-books-frontend/README.md

 Actual time needed to complete: 2.5

+6. Name of feature: AuthO
+    Details: user able to log in

+Estimate of time needed to complete: 30 mins

+Start time:

+End time:

+Actual time needed to complete:

 ## Credit and Collaborations

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->